NRowe1/NicholasRowe-T2A2/readme.md

 ## R10
 ### Describe the way tasks are allocated and tracked in your project

-Using trello allowed me to keep on track on what files i need to complete
+Using trello allowed me to keep on track on what files i need to complete, when I complete a models i would copy the code and put it in the comment card for in trello

+Another method I have used is commiting my code on GitHub.
+This allowed me to keep previous saves in case my code doesnt work as I hoped.

 I